gdi3d/learning-to-build/docs/app/frontend.md

 const data = { video_url:  document.getElementsByName('video_url')[0].value };
 ```

-We need to send to our backend what's the YouTube link that the user want's to download.
+We need to send to our backend what's the YouTube link that the user wants to download.

-This line assigns creates an object with a property *video_url* and set it's value *(the YouTube link that the user wants)* by reading the content of the input text named **video_url**
+This line assigns creates an object with a property *video_url* and sets it's value *(the YouTube link that the user wants)* by reading the content of the input text named **video_url**

 ```
 <input class="input is-large" name="video_url" type="text">